Skip to main content

-The 300 Series by Sunset Homes
+The 300 series by Sunset Homes

 In February 1964, Sunset Homes unveiled their second act in Livermore’s up-and-coming Granada Village—a blossoming patch of suburbia that promised modern living with a twist of charm.
 This new collection of homes wasn’t just another phase; it was a leap into “a new dimension in suburban sophistication,” as the grand opening ad so boldly declared.
 And with good reason.